- SCU Home Page

 Student Health Services

-All international graduate students must carry health insurance, either their own personal plans or the University-sponsored plan.
+All international graduate students must carry health insurance, either their own personal plan or the University-sponsored plan.
 Graduate students who want to purchase the University health insurance must also pay the $90 per quarter health fee.
 Please call the insurance coordinator at 408-554-2379 for further information.